Horwich: Economy

 Many of Horwich's traditional industries, Horwich Works and W.T.
 Taylor's cotton mill closed in the late 20th century.
 Regeneration was led by the construction of the Toughsheet Community Stadium for Bolton Wanderers at Middebrook in 1995.
 The development which stretches into neighbouring Lostock, attracted industrial and commercial users including Hitachi, generating jobs to replace those lost in the old industries and the area is now dominated by small and medium enterprises.
-E.ON and RBS have set up offices close the University of Bolton stadium.
+E.ON and RBS have set up offices close to the Toughsheet Community Stadium.
 Watson Steel Structures founded in 1933 and BAe's successor company, Matra BAe Dynamics operates from the Middlebrook area.
-Georgia Pacific has a paper manufacturing plant close to the University of Bolton Stadium.
+Georgia Pacific owned a paper manufacturing plant close to the Toughsheet Community Stadium, which in 2012 was bought by SCA and later Sofidel Group, who decided to close it in 2017.
 Halbro, manufacturers of sportswear and equipment for both codes of rugby, is based on Chorley New Road.

 There are Tesco and Asda stores on the outskirts of town and Aldi and Iceland stores closer to the town centre.
 The Horwich indoor market building was closed and demolished in 2009, but the traditional town centre has many small, specialist shops and businesses, including a greengrocers, butchers, florist and gift shops.
 Free parking is available across the town and there is a post office and library in the town centre.

 Transport

 Public transport is co-ordinated by Transport for Greater Manchester.
 The nearest railway stations are at Blackrod and Horwich Parkway adjacent to the University of Bolton Stadium where there is a Park and Ride facility with trains to Bolton, Manchester and Preston.
-Blackrod station is nearer the town centre.
+Blackrod station is nearer to the town centre.
 The original Horwich railway station was closed in the Beeching cuts to passenger traffic on 27 September 1965, goods traffic continued until 1966, the line was fully closed in 1967.

 Frequent buses operate between Horwich and Bolton.
 The 575 is operated by Arriva North West, with Arriva services terminating in Wigan.
-Stagecoach Lancashire provide service 125 between Preston and Bolton via Chorley and Adlington.
+Stagecoach Cumbria and North Lancashire provide services to Preston and Bolton via Chorley and Adlington.
 Bus links to Middlebrook Retail Park are provided by Diamond Bus North West services 516 (Evening and Sunday services only), 517 and 518 which all between Horwich and Leigh via Westhoughton and Atherton.
 Service 576, which operates from Bolton to Wigan via the Middlebrook and Blackrod areas in Horwich also runs in the evenings.

 Horwich is situated close to the motorway network with access at junction 6 of the M61 motorway.
 The A673 Bolton to Preston road passes through the town which is accessed by the B6226 and B5238.

 Manchester Airport is 50 minutes by direct train from Horwich Parkway railway station.